tawesoft/go/start/README.md

 ## Examples

-Opening privileged files and ports as root, then drops privileges
+Opens privileged files and ports as root, then drops privileges
 ```go
 package main